Getting ready to rumble

 7B 7D 6D 6B 6D 7D 7B

-The emboldened blow notes should be slightly emphasised.
+The bold blow notes should be gently emphasised.
 This is one repetition (rep), and sounds like this:

 Now try two reps: